 Absolutely!
-Many children’s snacks are loaded with sugars and starches that lead to tooth decay in children.
+Many children’s snacks are loaded with sugars and starches that lead to tooth decay in infants, children, and teenagers.
 By establishing a healthy, balanced diet, you can keep your child’s teeth strong and reduce their risk of dental complications down the road.

 How do I treat my child’s toothache?

-As a parent, it can be difficult to watch your child struggle with a toothache.
-If your child faces a toothache, use warm salt water to rinse the area causing pain.
+As a parent, it can be difficult to watch your child in pain from a toothache.
+If your child develops a toothache, use warm salt water to rinse the area causing pain.
 Apply a cold compress to relieve any swelling and refrain from placing heat or aspirin directly onto your child’s sore teeth or gums.
-If their toothache seems especially serious, call our office to schedule an emergency appointment.
+If their toothache seems especially serious, call our dental office to schedule an emergency appointment.

 When should pacifier use be stopped?

-According to the American Academy of Pediatrics, you should begin limiting or stop pacifier use once your child turns 6 months old.
-Any use after the 6 month mark is correlated to a raised risk of ear infections.
+According to the American Academy of Pediatrics, you should begin limiting or stop pacifier use once your child turns six months old.
+Any use after the six-month mark is correlated with an increased risk of ear infections.